Nursing Wear for New Moms

 I will tell you right now that for your second (or more) baby, you won’t give this two thoughts.
 Nay.
 You’ll simply hike up (or down) whatever you’re wearing and get the job done.
 The only time this ever bit me in the butt was at a wedding when I was wearing an evening gown with sleeves (in which case, you have to take the whole. damn. thing. off.).

-But when you’re first getting started, it’s really nice to have some easy-to-nurse pieces in your arsenal.
+Needless to say, when you’re first getting started, it’s really nice to have some easy-to-nurse pieces in your arsenal.
 We’ve amassed our favorite nursing wear items in each category.
-[See also: our regular nursing bra recommendations]

 Our Favorite Nursing Wear

 If you’re looking for a basic nursing tank at a great price, H&M makes a perfect 2-pack option.
-These tanks are made out of organic cotton jersey fabrics and have a lace trim at the top.
+These tanks are made out of organic cotton jersey fabrics.

 For the price, you can’t beat Target nursing tanks.
 I (Melissa) purchased many of these in all colors and wore them everyday throughout my nursing journey – perfect to wear under tops or to bed.
 The fabric is soft and stretchy and folds down at the strap.
 This tank runs true to size, so stock up on these! *For smaller busted women, can be used in place of a nursing bra.

-You can’t go wrong with Gap maternity and nursing wear, them make good quality pieces.
+You can’t go wrong with Gap maternity and nursing wear — they make good quality pieces.
 This tank is long and slightly looser in the torso and runs a little big, so size down if you’re on the fence.

 Rumina makes amazing gear for both pumping AND nursing mamas.
 It pulls down to nurse and pulls up to pump with the built-in, hands-free pumping bra.
-A perfect undershirt for wearing to work.
-This tank is so great, you might find yourself living in it.
+This makes a perfect undershirt — it’s so great, you might find yourself living in it.

 Sometimes, you just don’t want your top to look like a nursing top.
 Seraphine makes a good basic tank with lift-up access for nursing.
 Soft, stretchy, breathable fabric grows with you from pregnancy to postpartum to nursing.
 This is a higher-quality top that will last.

 Heading back to work soon?
 Feeling like your body hasn’t bounced back?
-This top is super flattering and can be perfectly paired with jeans, pants or a dress skirt for the office.
+This top is super flattering and can be perfectly paired with jeans, pants or a dress skirt for the office (or Zoom!).